South Pacific College Of Natural Medicine

 • Menu Menu

 Course fees and student services fees are paid annually.
 All fees are to be paid in full, in advance, two weeks prior to the beginning of each academic year.
+Course fees do not include textbooks and course related materials or equipment.

 Students are required to organise one of the following payment options by the invoice due date each year: